By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 1039|Pages: 2|6 min read

-Holocaust denial is an Anti-Semitic conspiracy theory that shortly emerged after World War II in an attempt to dismiss the genocide of European Jews by the Nazi Party and those who held similar Anti-Semitic beliefs.
-Holocaust deniers believe that not only did this genocide not occur but was created in order to advance the Jewish population and their state of Israel.
-They hold the belief that the Nazi Party and those who share the same views did not sanction any sort of mass murder of the European Jewish population.
-With the already startling claims of Jewish domination coming over the Atlantic, people like Henry Ford and Harry Elmer Bergs are starting to question the war and become more favorable of the Germans.
-Bergs was notoriously known for his belief that the Holocaust did not exist and even cited that Adolf Hitler, leader of the Nazi Party, was the most rational leader when compared to the other leaders.
+Holocaust denial is an Anti-Semitic conspiracy theory that emerged shortly after World War II in an attempt to dismiss the genocide of European Jews by the Nazi Party and those who held similar Anti-Semitic beliefs.
+Holocaust deniers believe that not only did this genocide not occur, but it was created to advance the Jewish population and their state of Israel.
+They hold the belief that the Nazi Party and those who share the same views did not sanction any mass murder of the European Jewish population.
+With the already startling claims of Jewish domination coming over the Atlantic, people like Henry Ford and Harry Elmer Barnes began to question the war and become more favorable towards the Germans (Lipstadt, 1994).
+Barnes was notoriously known for his belief that the Holocaust did not exist and even cited that Adolf Hitler, leader of the Nazi Party, was the most rational leader compared to the others.
 Even the prominent French author Paul Rassinier did not believe in the Holocaust.
-With the ever-increasing belief that the Holocaust did not exist, the group of actors that are believed to be conspiring is Anti-Semitic hate groups, for example, Neo-Nazis, White Nationalists, and the Ku Klux Klan.
-In the case of Neo-Nazis, they want to spread the ideals of Adolf Hitler and the Nazi Party and share a disgust for Jewish people.
+As Holocaust denial beliefs increased, the groups believed to be conspiring were Anti-Semitic hate groups, such as Neo-Nazis, White Nationalists, and the Ku Klux Klan.
+In the case of Neo-Nazis, they aim to spread the ideals of Adolf Hitler and the Nazi Party and share a disgust for Jewish people.
 They also agree with the movement of fascism, which was the political ideology during World War II.

-A study conducted on the perceptions Americans have toward the Holocaust found that as much as one-fifth of Americans could possibly have some sort of disdain towards Jews during the Holocaust and do not really care if there is a remembrance for those that innocently lost their lives.
-The reason Holocaust denial is on the rise is that people are becoming less aware that this event did occur, because of the growing distance in time from the event, and the growth of Neo-Nazis and other similar hate groups in the United States.
+A study conducted on American perceptions of the Holocaust found that as much as one-fifth of Americans could possibly have some sort of disdain towards Jews during the Holocaust and do not really care if there is a remembrance for those that innocently lost their lives.
+The reason Holocaust denial is on the rise is that people are becoming less aware that this event did occur, due to the growing distance in time from the event, and the growth of Neo-Nazis and other similar hate groups in the United States.
 Neo-Nazis are widely known for their Anti-Semitic beliefs and are recognized as a hate group.
-Anti-Semitic groups have risen just a little bit over sixty percent between 2000 and 2008.
-Darnell also found that the states that had higher Anti-Semitic hate groups were those in the Southern and Western Mountain regions of the United States.
-He also found that these particular regions account for a small percentage of the Jewish people.
+Anti-Semitic groups have risen just a little over sixty percent between 2000 and 2008 (Darnell, 2010).
+Darnell also found that the states with higher Anti-Semitic hate groups were those in the Southern and Western Mountain regions of the United States.
+He also found that these particular regions account for a small percentage of the Jewish population.
 In his fourth finding, he measured Holocaust denial on the internet, finding that a significant number of Holocaust denial Facebook groups can be found online.

-A study conducted by the Conference on Jewish Material Claims Against Germany conducted a survey and found that thirty-one percent of Americans do not believe six million Jewish people were killed during the Holocaust.
+A study conducted by the Conference on Jewish Material Claims Against Germany surveyed and found that thirty-one percent of Americans do not believe six million Jewish people were killed during the Holocaust (Claims Conference, 2018).
 In their findings, they noticed that forty-one percent of millennials believed that less than two million Jewish people were killed.
-This study also found that seven out of ten Americans believe that in comparison to the earlier times, people now do not seem to care about the Holocaust as they once did.
+This study also found that seven out of ten Americans believe that, compared to earlier times, people now do not seem to care about the Holocaust as they once did.
 Only eighty percent of those surveyed believe that there should be a continuation of teaching about the Holocaust in schools.

-I think that this particular trend exists because, with a dying group of Holocaust survivors, Holocaust denial is steadily increasing due to the lack of education seen in the study conducted by the Conference on Jewish Material Claims Against Germany.
+I think this particular trend exists because, with a dying group of Holocaust survivors, Holocaust denial is steadily increasing due to the lack of education seen in the study conducted by the Conference on Jewish Material Claims Against Germany.
 People who already believe in other conspiracy theories are more prone to believing other types of conspiracy theories.
-Dr. Nicholas Terry argues that Holocaust deniers are attracting the likes of those that already believe in conspiracy theories, making them more receptive to believing what holocaust deniers put out online.
+Dr. Nicholas Terry argues that Holocaust deniers are attracting those who already believe in conspiracy theories, making them more receptive to what Holocaust deniers put out online (Terry, 2017).
 Considering how fast fake news circulates the internet, it is easy for a person to view something and believe it.

 Browse our vast selection of original essay samples, each expertly formatted and styled